Dev-Bilaspure/Kaiburr-Assessment-Task-1/README.md

+# Task-1-Kaiburr-Assessment
+#### The purpose of this repository is to provide a solution to Task 1 from the Kaiburr's Assessment.
+Submitted by Dev Bilaspure.

 ### Task Description
 The task is to implement a Java application that provides a REST API with endpoints for searching, creating, deleting and updating "server" objects.